stefanv129/Navigator-RC-Robot/README.md

--the problem is the robot kit is not very well built and sometimes one wheel turns faster resulting in unwanted  strays -sensor also has a very narrow angle and robot is prettty bulky for its task -since tthe mpu6500 only measure acceleration the cars speed had to be measured manually -I considered the acceleration to be instant, the car moves at 90cm/sec (average speed) -this speed is used to calculate coordinates
+-the problem is the robot kit is not very well built and sometimes one wheel turns faster resulting in unwanted  strays -sensor also has a very narrow angle and robot is prettty bulky for its task -since tthe mpu6500 only measure acceleration the cars speed had to be measured manually -I considered the acceleration to be instant, the car moves at 70cm/sec (average speed) -this speed is used to calculate coordinates
--I managed to improve the braking by making the car reverse for 5ms before stopping -aside from these hardware problems everything has been ttaken care of -this might be the last update if I cant fin anytthing else to improve on
+-aside from these hardware problems everything has been taken care of -this might be the last update if I cant fin anytthing else to improve on

 Status Update 23/09/2025:
--I am writing this way after the presentation from 11/09 -project had a 9.20 grade, presentation was 8.20 so 8.70 overall -a lot of cleaning is neededed in the code
+-got new higher voltage motors which allow for better braking and motor control -I am writing this way after the presentation from 11/09 -project had a 9.20 grade, presentation was 8.20 so 8.70 overall -a lot of cleaning is neededed in the code